manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 In the data I downloaded for the day I had two different instrument mode as can be seen in the header.
 I had WFM-NOAA-E and WFM-NOAA-N. It stands for  Wide Field Mode with no AO (NOAO) correction in Nominal or Extended.

 ### FLATS

 I have two types of flats according to the OBS NAME tag in the header "Calibration" and "muocal_nightcalib".
 I have 22 of one and 5 of the second.

+### More on FLATS and BIAS from Hayley

+ Pay attention to time statmps.
+ESO takes 11 at a time.
+Use those eleven for the master bias.
+Also for the flats.
+Also look at the temperature difference is no more thatn 0.5 C.

+### ILLUM for recipe muse twilight.

+### vim

+I installed vim in the home direcctory and folder vimlocal.
+The .vimrc is also in the home directory.

+### BASH

+The .bashrc now have a line to include the path of the vim executable and to use xterm to be able to display colors.
+Also included the pythonstartup to load astropy fits and numpy as np.

 ## Questions
 - [x] ~~Do MASTER Flat with all flats of the night and BADPIXEL Table.~~ but only with the "muocal_nightcalib" 5.